 IS LAPEX A CURE?

-What defines a "cure"?
 Medically speaking, "cure" in relation to disease or disorder simply means "to relieve a person of symptoms."
 Excision is the gold standard for treating endometriosis and is effective at removing the disease in the majority of those who undergo the procedure.
 Most patients following excision find their pain is significantly decreased or even completely resolved, for the long term.
 By that definition, then, excision is sometimes referred to as 'curative' - in the sense that the disease can be eradicated.
 It should be noted, however, that not all pain is from endometriosis; that even removing all disease may not solve underlying issues in some cases; and that removal of endometriosis alone will not necessarily address other conditions which lend themselves to pain or symptoms.
+We do not use the word 'cure' but rather, refer to long-term successful outcomes.

 Perhaps more important than universal use of the word ‘cure' is addressing each patient’s concerns in a patient-centric, collaborative way to provide the best functional outcome for long-term relief and restoration of quality of life in that individual.
 We work with our patients to ensure we are addressing the 'big picture' of their individual situation and routinely engage in collaborative referrals to make sure a true multidisciplinary approach is used.
 We also strive every day to increase disease awareness, provide training and elevate endometriosis to a priority public platform in order to improve the time to diagnosis and effective, early - and proper - treatment for all those affected.
 Through timely intervention, individuals can be diagnosed and treated sooner, avoiding the vicious cycle of repeated drug therapies and ineffective surgeries that routinely characterize the disease.
 By educating society, legislators, insurers and the public, and by training tomorrow's providers, we can empower patients and remove the ubiquitous barriers to care that continue to exist - and one day, make endometriosis a preventable disorder.